Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/file-permissions-faq.md

 Keep in mind that the file owner decides whether the file will be accessible to users outside of the workspace with the file permissions they set.
 Depending on the file permissions, there are two scenarios when you try to share a file in the chat or in a discussion.

-- *Owner Gives Access* permissions - you can still share the file with another user in a discussion or chat, but they will have to ask the owner of the file for permissions the first time they try to open it.
+- *Request Access* permissions - you can still share the file with another user in a discussion or chat, but they will have to ask the owner of the file for permissions the first time they try to open it.
-- *Only Members Can Access* or *All Can Access* - you can share the file in a discussion or chat and the other user can open it freely.
+- *Automatic Access* or *All Can Access* - you can share the file in a discussion or chat and the other user can open it freely.
 The owner of the file can revoke their access anytime.